RichardLitt/low-resource-languages/README.md

 * [AndroidProductionExperiment](https://github.com/OpenSourceFieldlinguistics/AndroidProductionExperiment) Android App to run perception experiments
 * [Bevara](https://github.com/KentonMurray/bevara) Android Phone Application designed for Linguistic Fieldwork to help preserve, maintain, and save endangered languages
 * [ojoVoz](https://github.com/ojovoz/ojoVoz_mobile) A mobile app for sending georeferenced image and voice recordings from an Adroid phone to an email address.
 For more information, please go to http://sautiyawakulima.net/ojovoz
+* [Template for Word-Learning App] (https://github.com/eddersko/android-template) This is a template of an Android word-learning app that may be used a way to introduce a language.
+It includes a quiz.
+For the documentation, go to http://eddersko.github.io/android-template/

 # Chrome Extensions